 For the better half of the 20th century, the forest fire management policy in the United States was complete suppression.
 If a fire starts, put it out.
-However there was no one around to put out the fires in the preceding 300+ million years and somehow the planet managed just fine despite lightning-induced fires.
-In fact some species of plant/tree require fire to reproduce, like the giant sequoia.
+However, there was no one around to put out the fires in the preceding 300+ million years; Yet somehow the planet managed just fine despite lightning-induced fires.
+In fact, some species of plant/tree require fire to reproduce, like the giant sequoia.
 It turns out that recurring ground fires actually are a vital part of the ecosystems in which they occur.
 That’s how nature works.
 It takes whatever environmental conditions exist and it adapts to them.

 So what this policy ended up actually doing is allowing a lot more kindling to build up, reducing a supply of essential nutrients, and preventing some species from reproducing.
 When a fire does break out in these conditions with so much fuel available, the fire burns far hotter and intensely than it would otherwise literally leaving nothing but scorched earth.
 It takes so much longer for such a landscape to recover, whereas a typical low intensity ground fire might burn dead kindling and some quick-growing plants and grasses, leaving the larger, mature specimens.